LanceNorskog/keras-fbcnn/README.md

 ## But what does BilinearCNN do, really?

 The features in a set of CNN feature maps form a vector space.
-An individual feature in this space is an abstract concept.
-But, suppose instead that there are 7 discrete features in the dataset, and you create many vector samples with these 7 features modulated combinatorically.
-You could then create a filter that examines all of the samples and decides that a few of the modulator combinations are very good ways to rank the features in importance.
+An individual feature in this vector space is an abstract concept: the different features are overlapping fields of values.
+But, suppose instead that there are 7 discrete features in the dataset, and we create many vector samples with these 7 features modulated combinatorically.
+We then create a filter that examines all of the samples and decides that a few of the modulator combinations are very good ways to rank the features in importance.

-This modulation and ranking is achieved by placing a BilinearCNN2D layer followed by Dense FFN layer.
+This modulation and ranking is, deep down, achieved by placing a BilinearCNN2D layer followed by Dense FFN layer.
+The notebook demonstrates this technique applied to classifying the Stanford Dogs dataset.
+It's surprisingly effective.